• Skip to main content

 Step 1:

-Rinse the rajma or dry kidney beans 1-2 times to get rid of dirt or dust.
+Wash & rinse the kidney beans 1-2 times.
 Soak them in 4 cups of water for 6-8 hours (or better overnight).
-You can notice, how after soaking the beans soak water and almost double up in volume.
-Drain the water & keep them aside.
+You can notice, how after soaking the beans soak water & almost double up in volume.
+Drain & keep them aside (discard the water in which they were soaked).

 How long to soak rajma before cooking.